DblRH600/forked-blog-preview-card-main/README.md

 ### What I learned

-Bootstrat is an extensive CSS library that will require time to develop an understanding to skillfully navigate.
+Bootstrap is an extensive CSS library that will require time to develop an understanding to skillfully navigate.
 While I understand that Bootstrap is designed to make coding and building code easier, it had the reverse affect on this project and was very frustraing.

 ```html
 <div